OpenBricks/openbricks/DOCS/README_en.txt

     official playlist as easily as personal playlists (local and remote).

     SHOUTcast activation is set in "GEEXBOX/etc/network" config file.
-    As SHOUTcast TV sometimes may contain pornographic streams, you can define a "black list" and a "white list" to allow/deny any streams you choose (default keywords for "black list" are : "adult xxx porn").
+    As SHOUTcast TV sometimes may contain pornographic and subscription-only streams, you can define a "black list" and a "white list" to allow/deny any streams you choose (default keywords for "black list" are : "adult xxx porn ESS SWCTV SWPTV Subscription").
+The black/white lists are case-insensitive.

     "GEEXBOX/etc/netstream" config file can be set to create local and remote playlists (some examples are located in this file).
 "Remote